binary-com/gce-manager/README.md

 ## Future enhancements

+* Add more metrics to show savings compared to using non-preemptible instance
+* Auto-create deleted instance(s) to maintain desired compute capacity
-Auto-scaling the number of running instances based on criteria specified in configuration
+* Auto-scaling the number of running instances based on criteria specified in configuration

-* Feedback or bugs report to: Teo Sze Siong [teo-at-binary-dot-com]
+## Feedback or bugs report to: Teo Sze Siong [teo-at-binary-dot-com]